 We created the datasource in the “server” context.
 When you deploy an application on a production server, you should create your datasources in the “web” context, so that it is only available to the website that needs it.
 Datasources created in the server context are accessible from any website on the same server.

-Setup the website structure
+Setting up the website structure

 In the document root of your website (or in the directory you choose for this tutorial), you will need a couple of files.